-The neoprene boots will protect you enough to walk down to the water (over shingles here in Southsea) and will keep you warmer on the board too.
+The neoprene boots will protect you enough to walk down to the water (over shingles here on Southsea Beach) and will keep you warmer on the board too.
 It’s likely you’ll still get some water in there, but at least you can warm that bit of water up with your body heat.

 Make sure you wash the wetsuit boots out when you get home and dry them, to look after them properly.

 I’ve been winter paddleboarding in the sea, and I chose a wetsuit over a drysuit.

 I just wore a bikini top underneath rather than a base layer, as the wetsuit is specially designed to be in contact with your skin and warm up that way.
 Science!